Hug Cravings: Touch and Mental Health Benefits

 Overall, hugs are good for you.
 It’s natural and normal to want hugs.

-However, sometimes people become too desperate to get hugs.
+However, sometimes, people become too desperate to get hugs.
 They may ask you at inappropriate moments for a hug.
-This is why sometimes people go to google and search ‘why do I crave hugs?’
+This is why sometimes people search Google, ‘Why do I crave hugs?’

 The best thing to do is offer support without hugging.
 They can hopefully move on from this stage of life and learn how to keep healthy boundaries with their friends and acquaintances.